 The data contract template is a YAML file that can be easily read by humans & software alike.

-Check it out on PayPal’s open-source GitHub at: https://github.com/PayPal/data-contract-template.
+Check it out on AIDA User Group’s open-source GitHub at: https://github.com/AIDAUserGroup/data-contract-template (or https://jgp.ai/dct).

 By releasing the template in open source, PayPal shows its leadership in state-of-the-art data engineering.
-As with any open-source project, the PayPal data contract team welcomes contributors, implementors, and other feedback.
+Like any open-source project, the PayPal data contract team welcomes contributors, implementors, and other feedback.
 Feel free to like it, fork it, and share it!

 Feature and illustration photo by Alexander Suhorucov.